 - RVO has initiated "Energy Top sector" offering more than 130 million euros of funding for projects and research in the field of energy innovations annually.

-- Finnish companies offering clean-tech technologies, like: geothermal, renewable heat, wind, solar will find a warm welcome in the Netherlands.
+- Finnish companies offering clean-tech technologies, like: geothermal, renewable heat, wind, solar but also isolating material will find a warm welcome in the Netherlands.

 How can we help you?

-TradeMill cooperates with Skip Red’s team with our expert on the Energy Solutions market.
+TradeMill cooperates with Skip Red’s Marc Wullings, our expert on the Energy Solutions market.
 With experience in renewable industry, power storage and efficient building, we can support your entry into the Dutch market.
 We also know our way in the field of Dutch governmental support funding, grants and tax incentive for businesses in the Netherlands.

 Want to know more?